roed314/FiniteGroups/ProposedSchema.md

 normal_subgroups  | jsonb   | List of pairs `(H, m)`, where `H` is the label for a normal subgroup (up to isomorphism), and `m` is the number of such subgroups clases            | jsonb   | List of triples of integers giving information about conjugacy classes?

-Table name: `gps_transitive`
+## Permutation groups

-Transitive group labels, as in GAP and Magma.
+`gps_transitive`: Transitive group labels, as in GAP and Magma.

 Column        | Type     | Notes
 --------------|----------|------